AdobeDocs/audience-manager.ko-KR/help/using/dil/dil-instance-methods.md

 >[!IMPORTANT]
 >
->* We recommend that you set `useCORSOnly: true` only when you&#39;re sure that your site visitors have browsers that support this feature.
+>* We recommend that you set `useCORSOnly: true` only when you're sure that your site visitors have browsers that support this feature.
 >* When `useCORSOnly: true`, [!UICONTROL DIL] will not make ID calls from Internet Explorer version 9 or older.
 >